Install and configure the Salt Master plugin¶

 sudo systemctl restart salt-master

-OPTIONAL: You might want to run a test job to ensure the Salt Master plugin is now enabling communication between the Salt Master and the Enterprise API (RaaS) server.
+OPTIONAL: You might want to run a test job to ensure the Salt Master plugin is now enabling communication between the Salt Master and the Enterprise API (RaaS) node.

 salt -v '*' test.ping